forestryio/k8vent/README.md

 Before deploying either with or without RBAC, you will need change the value of the `K8VENT_WEBHOOKS` environment variable in the appropriate deployment spec.
-Replace the last element of the URL with the ID of your Slack team.
-You can get your team ID from https://app.atomist.com/teams or by sending `team` as a message to the Atomist bot, e.g., `@atomist team`, in Slack.
+Replace the last element of the URL with the ID of your Atomist team/workspace.
+You can get your Atomist team/workspace ID from its settings page on https://app.atomist.com/ or by sending `team` as a message to the Atomist bot, e.g., `@atomist team`, in Slack.

 You can optionally change the value of the `ATOMIST_ENVIRONMENT` environment variable to a meaningful name for your kubernetes cluster,